 As such, it’s perhaps a good idea to sit down and really take stock of what you absolutely need to spend your money on and what you could find other alternatives to.
 Nappies are one of the biggest expenses that a parent of a baby will have to fork out for, so it might be worth thinking about whether or not reusable ones are right for you if you’re concerned about the cost.

 It’s not just a cost issue, however, and some parents are sure to be concerned about the impact they’re having on the environment when they use disposable nappies.
 According to Veolia, around eight million disposable nappies are chucked away each day in the UK – accounting for around three percent of our household waste.
 But by making a simple swap to reusable nappies, you can not only save yourself a lot of money but help to save the environment as well.

 Lots of councils around the UK run incentive schemes to encourage people to use real nappies instead of disposables.
-In Oldham, for example, you can take advantage of a one-month free trial with a nappy laundry service, or a two-week trial using a home laundry kit and a voucher to the tune of £30 for real nappies.
+In Oldham, for example, you can take advantage of a one-month free trial with a nappy laundry service, or a two-week trial using a home laundry kit and a voucher.

 There are many benefits to going real with your nappy use and it might actually prove to be easier to convert to cloth than you first thought.
 Some believe that the use of cloth nappies actually helps children become potty trained quicker because they’re more aware that they’ve been to the toilet.
 And it could be better for your child’s skin because cloth nappies are made from natural materials and there are no gels or nasty chemicals skulking away.